11 Costs Generally not included in a Builder’s Quote for a New Home

 If dealing with councils is not something you have the time for check with your builder to see if they are happy to take care of this for you and what costs (if any) are associated with providing this service.

-We can’t overestimate how important your flyscreens will be during the summer season when flys and mosquitoes are out in force.
+We can’t overestimate how important your flyscreens will be during the summer season when flies and mosquitoes are out in force.
 Builders will usually engage window suppliers to supply windows, and these suppliers may or may not include fly screens as part of their quote.

 Some new home quotes included fly screens and some don’t so it’s best to check with your builder what their policy is before signing a contract.

 Take your time and thoroughly check what’s included and excluded in your new home quote.